Managing Subscriptions

 The subscription price increase feature makes use of price tier groups.
 If set up accordingly, a scheduled job duplicates the latest price tier group and increases the price of all subscription items by the defined percentage value once a year at the defined date.

-For the date, the following options are available by default:
+For Price Increase Date, the following options are available by default:

 You can add more month/day combinations to the picklist.
 For details, see Adding Price Increase Date Options.